Nusa Islands, Bali A complete guide to Lembongan, Ceningan and Penida by JetSettingFools.com

 Our suggested Lembongan Beaches are listed in order from west to east.
 Precise locations are indicated on our Nusa Lembongan map below.

-• Dream Beach – The charming location of Dream Beach is postcard-worthy.
-Nestled in a bay surrounded by cliffs and home to upscale Lembongan Island resorts, Dream Beach is lovely.
-Be aware, however, of the strong currents; it’s not recommended to swim too far out in the bay.
+• Dream Beach – Nestled in a bay surrounded by cliffs and home to upscale Lembongan Island resorts, Dream Beach is lovely.
+Be aware, however, of the strong currents.

 • Sunset Beach – Occupied by the Sandy Bay Beach Club, Sunset Beach is a small, rocky beach.
-While not suitable for swimming, the waves crashing on the rocks at the open mouth of the bay is captivating.
+While not suitable for swimming, the waves crashing on the rocks are captivating.

-• Mushroom Beach – The crescent-shaped Mushroom Beach is packed with beachside cafes and boutique hotels.
-A steady stream of tour boats motor in and out, but there is an area roped off for swimmers to safely enjoy the water.
+• Mushroom Beach – This crescent-shaped beach is packed with cafes and boutique hotels.
+A steady stream of tour boats motor in and out, but there is an area roped off for swimmers.

 • Secret Beach Lembongan Island – Perhaps not so under-the-radar (it’s labeled on the Nusa Lembongan tourist map), Secret Beach still feels secluded.
-The quaint, natural beach is just north of Mushroom Beach on the northern side of the rocky outcrop.
-There are no services at Secret Beach and it’s also labeled Hidden Beach on Google Maps.
+The quaint spot is just north of Mushroom Beach past the rocky outcrop.
+There are no services here.

 • Tamarind Beach – Not really much of a beach at all, Tamarind is a secondary drop-off point for Nusa Lembongan day tour visitors.

-• Jungut Batu Beach – The central location, lengthy beach, powdery sand, waterfront eateries and west-facing orientation all contribute to making Jungut Batu the best beach on Nusa Lembongan.
-Many boats are moored along Jangut Batu, but there is still plenty of room to go for a swim in the opaque azure water.
+• Jungut Batu Beach – The central location, powdery sand, waterfront eateries and west-facing orientation all contribute to making Jungut Batu the best beach on Nusa Lembongan.

 • Mahagiri Beach – Along the north side of Lembongan is a quiet beach that provides phenomenal views of Mount Agung, the steaming volcano and highest point on mainland Bali.
-The Mahagiri Beach Resort (which offers day passes for use of their facilities) occupies most of the shoreline, but the beach is public.
+The Mahagiri Beach Resort occupies most of the shoreline, but the beach is public.

 • Mangrove Beach – Located near Mangrove Point, this beach also offers a great viewpoint of Mount Agung, a handful of laid-back establishments and the opportunity to snorkel right off shore.